pelazas/cf_ai_recruiter_evaluation/README.md

 # AI Recruiter Evaluation

 An automated technical screening tool built on Cloudflare Workers and Durable Objects.
-It uses Llama 3.1 to analyze job descriptions, conduct voice interviews, and generate candidate scorecards.
+It uses Llama 3.1 to analyze job descriptions, and generate candidate scorecards and openai whisper to transcribe interview recordings to text.

 ## Workflow